naturalclimatesolutions/AF_as_NCS/README.md

 ### overview:
-**This repo contains code and small static data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022)**
+This repo contains code and small static data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022).

 # < PUT CITATION HERE >